eevvaayou/eevvaayou.github.io/_posts/2022-06-30-Syllabus_Checklist.md

 #### <span style="color:#ffb300; font-weight:bold;">Course Schedule</span>

-A breakdown of the topics or major questions covered each week.
+The course schedule provides **a comprehensive breakdown of the topics or major questions covered each week,** offering a structured overview of the learning journey throughout the duration of the course, along with any other relevant activities planned for each week.

 <br>